LifeWorks breaks cycles of instability by providing the support and services youth experiencing homelessness need to thrive.

 Your donation funds one of the most comprehensive housing and support programs for vulnerable youth in the country, including:

-Housing in Austin is in high demand, and while it's an important barrier young people affected by homelessness must overcome, it's only a single part of their journey.
-LifeWorks provides housing along with other services and programming that youth experiencing homelessness need to live independently and self‑sufficiently.
+Our Housing programs help youth in breaking through the barriers in access to housing that they must overcome.
+LifeWorks provides housing along with other support services and programming that youth experiencing homelessness need to live independently and self‑sufficiently.

 Our campaign is part of a nationwide movement to make youth homelessness rare, brief, and non-recurring.